willr-seriousprojects/maker-dao/README.md

 Richard Brown: Governance Security Module: A Brief History

 Current GSM Thread

 - Dark Fix Thread
   + In the future: easier to shutdown and bring back up system. ie 2 transactions

 - Previous Failed GSM Vote
   + Another vote will take place in 24h.
 Increase gsm to 24h
-  + Technical emergency takes precendent over monetary policy GSM Technical Docs
+  + Technical emergency takes precendent over monetary policy
+  + SCD is an attack vector to MCD ("back door").
+Should GSM protect SCD?

+GSM Technical Docs

 LongForWisdom: Governance at a Glance